Scabies In Kids: Causes, Symptoms, Diagnosis And Treatment

 Image: Shutterstock

 Scabies is a skin infestation caused by the Sarcoptes scabiei var hominis.
 The scabies mites bury themselves under the skin to lay eggs.
-This scabies infestation triggers the body’s immune system and causes skin inflammation, redness, itchiness, and bumps on the skin (4) (5).
+This scabies infestation triggers the body’s immune system and causes skin inflammation, redness, itchiness, bumps, and skin rashes in children (4) (5).

 All children are at risk for scabies as they tend to be in group settings.
 Poor hygiene and overcrowded living conditions also pose a risk for scabies.
 According to the World Health Organization, 5% to 50% of children living in such conditions are prone to getting scabies.
 Children with compromised immunity may show a severe reaction towards it (3) (5) (6).